 3 Build an event together.
 The ticket money each person puts in is not a cop out clause, so that they can expect things to be done for them, it's an investment in growing and supporting and growing the amazing potential of a community event.
 Bring your own chair / blanket / sun shade / plate, refillable water bottle, cup/mug and cutlery.

 5 Creating 'stars' within the community.
 This is the antithesis of celebrity culture.
-Everyone is a star in their own with potential to step up and a right to feel empowered.
+Everyone is a star in their own orbit with potential to step up and a right to feel empowered.

 6 No security.
 The people attending the event are community members and the gathering is that community's business.
 It's a new way of looking at events but one many will look at adopting in the future.